Transcription The Conflict of Interest: the struggle for resources

 By putting position aside and focusing on interests, the parties can work together to generate creative options.

-In the car example, the solution might not be for one person to keep the car, but for both to reach a carpooling agreement or to find an alternative transportation option for on
+In the car example, the solution might not be for one person to keep the car, but for both to reach a carpooling agreement or to find an alternative transportation option for one party.

 the conflict of interest the struggle for resources